 At VS Eyewear, we provide a wide range of lens colors for your glasses.
-Whether you place a higher priority on functionality or style, we are certain that you will find the perfect lens for you.
-Therefore, we encourage you to check out our selection of lens colors below:
+Whether you place a higher priority on functionality or style, we’ve created a lens color chart to help you find the perfect lens for you.
+We encourage you to check out our eyewear lens color guide below:

 A clear lens is a classic choice.
 To put it simply, clear lenses highlight your eye color.
 When your friends and family are looking at your face, they will be naturally drawn to your eye color through your glasses.
 You will also discover that people will tend to be friendlier to you.
 This is due to the fact that people can actually see your eyes.
 In other words, it doesn’t look like you are trying to hide when you are speaking with someone else.

 Along with this, clear lenses are great general purpose lenses.
 They can be used in every situation imaginable.
 Whether you are working in your office or spending some quality time with your children outside, clear lenses can be a functional, aesthetically pleasing choice.
 Compared to other lens colors, you don’t have to constantly take your glasses off and on when you are going indoors and outdoors.
 It is one less thing to worry about as you go about your busy day.